JasonXB/payment-app-assignment/README.md

 // const hideModal = () => setShowModal(false);

-fIX 16.2 and turn in to 16.20 with padding using a utility fn
+fIX 16.2 and turn in to 16.20 with padding using a utility fn Fix bug where modal shifts webpage to left when it appears